fzembow/todoview/README.md

 # Todoview

-A simple viewer for all TODOs in files in a directory, for the times you don't want to use bug trackers:
+A simple viewer to show all TODOs found in comments in files in a directory, for the times you don't want to use bug trackers:

 ![todoview UI](docs/todoview.png)

 ## Background

-Many programmers I know like to leave TODOs in their code to keep track of cleanup work to be done later, or to plan out how something will be implemented before writing code.
+Many programmers I know like to leave TODOs in their code's comments to keep track of cleanup work to be done later, or to plan out how something will be implemented before writing it.
 It's a lightweight way to keep track of what needs to be done.

 If you're a vim user, you know that vim highlights the phrase "TODO" wherever it appears: